 ISV-certified equipment is your best bet to make sure that pieces of your hardware and software “puzzle” go well together for smooth operations.

-….and now the drum-roll please… The costs:
+….and now the drum-roll, please… The costs:

 (Did you skip the tips and scrolled right down to the costs?
 Go back and start with Tip 1, no cheating – and if you did not peek – good!
 Read on)

-It may be tempting to stick to a certain budget, or go for clearance items.
+It may be tempting to stick to a certain budget or go for clearance items.
 Don’t.
-If you still ask why, read the previous tips again.
+If you still ask why – read the previous tips again.

 When you define what computer systems, and what type of computer network your business requires to continuously rely on the mission-critical, day-to-day processes, you can arrive at what it would cost you to get that in place.
 You can then research online to find the systems to find out the price for each component of your future network.

-If you did your homework, and answered all the questions above truthfully, only now you can estimate the cost of the new computers.
+If you did your homework and answered all the questions above truthfully, only now you can estimate the cost of the new computers.
 If it is not in your budget you need to do some soul searching and, once again, remember your desired outcome.
 Is downtime in your budget?
 Is loss of revenue in your budget?
 Is loss of employee productivity in your budget?

 This is not where you want to cut corners.
 There are still ways to save money or work with your budget (on that read in the next tip), but for your own sake, do not go for the cheapest option when buying equipment.
-You waste time waiting for a cheap computer, you will be wasting time daily on computer that under-performs or requires frequent “fixing”.
+You waste time waiting for a cheap computer, you will be wasting time daily on a computer that under-performs or requires frequent “fixing”.

 A bargain may be a great buy on day one.
 A year later you will see how its lack of speed, and maybe even downtime can cost you far more in money and headaches.
-Multiply it by number of employees – and you will see how investing in a better computer today will bring you a better ROI.
+Multiply it by a number of employees – and you will see how investing in a better computer today will bring you a better ROI.

 …But wait!
 There is more… Of course, there is more!
 Read this important next tip: